rotki/rotki/docs/usage_guide.rst

    :alt: Asset overview page
    :align: center

-You can also ignore asset by clicking asset icons anywhere on the app, that will redirect you to this overview asset page.
-In this page, you can ignore or un-ignore selected asset.
+You can also ignore assets by clicking asset icons anywhere on the app, that will redirect you to this overview asset page.
+In this page, you can ignore or un-ignore a selected asset.

 Adding missing prices
 **********************

-Some times rotki might be unable to retrieve a historical price for an asset from CoinGecko or CryptoCompare.
+Sometimes rotki might be unable to retrieve a historical price for an asset from CoinGecko or CryptoCompare.
 In this case you can use the price management interface to insert your own price entries.

 .. image:: images/price_management.png